-There are a great variety of advance fee scams and con artists are continually developing new versions and spin-offs to scam consumers.
+There are a great variety of advance fee scams and scammers are continually developing new versions and spin-offs to scam consumers.
 Advance fee scams occur when a victim gives money in anticipation of receiving something of value such as a loan, contract, gift or investment and actually receives little to nothing in return.

 Pitch: I can help find financing agreements for you if you pay me a finder’s fee in advance.

 Result: The scammer will require you to sign a contract in which you agree to pay the fee.
 You will then find that you are ineligible for the financing but have already paid the non-refundable finder fee.